brand45/brand45/README.md

-## Hi there my name is Brandon, and ever since I was a kid growing up I loved learning
+## Hi there my name is Brandon

-about computers and how they work.👋
+I am 21 years old and am still learning more about computer science.
-This has helped me define what I want to do at the University of Illinois at Chicago in pursuit of my cs degree where I intend to learn many computer languages that could help me with my goal of my degree.
+Ever since I was a kid growing up I loved learning about computers and how they work.👋 This has helped me define what I want to do at the University of Illinois at Chicago in pursuit of my cs degree where I intend to learn many computer languages that could help me with my goal of my degree.
 I’m currently looking forward to graduation, I have started trying to learn more about C++ and the advantages it comes with, and also want to start learning Java.